Kapelianovych/couchdb_dart/README.md

     - LocalDocumentModelResponse
     - ErrorResponse

-Each of these class have specific properties that can be provided by CouchDB according to categories of API decribed below.
+Each of these class have specific properties that can be provided by CouchDB according to categories of API described below.

 #### Categories